dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Case Study - LLC sensitivity.md

 ### Controlling and Monitoring LLC allocation {.unlisted .unnumbered}

 To monitor and enforce limits on LLC allocation and memory _read_ bandwidth, we will use _AMD64 Technology Platform Quality of Service Extensions_ [@QoSAMD].
 Users can manage this QoS extension through the specific banks of MSR registers.
-First, a thread or a group of threads must be assigned a resource management identifier (RMID), and a class of service (COS) by writing to the `PQR_ASSOC` register (MSR 0xC8F).
+First, a thread or a group of threads must be assigned a resource management identifier (RMID), and a class of service (COS) by writing to the `PQR_ASSOC` register (MSR `0xC8F`).
 Here is a sample command for the hardware thread 1:

 ```bash
 # write PQR_ASSOC (MSR 0xC8F): RMID=1, COS=2 -> (COS << 32) + RMID
 $ wrmsr -p 1 0xC8F 0x200000001
 ```

+where `-p 1` refers to the hardware thread 1.
 LLC space management is performed by writing to a 16-bit per-thread binary mask.
 Each bit of the mask allows a thread to use a given sixteenth fraction of the LLC (1/16 = 2 MiB in the case of the AMD Milan 7313P).
 Multiple threads can use the same fraction(s), implying a competitive shared use of the same subset of LLC.

 To set limits on the LLC usage by thread 1, we need to write to the `L3_MASK_n` register, where `n` is the COS, the cache partitions that can be used by the corresponding COS.
 For example, to limit thread 1 to use only half of the available space in the LLC, run the following command: